UBC-CIC/multichannel-communications-manager/README.md

 # User Guide

 For instructions on how to navigate the web app interface, refer to the [Web App User Guide](docs/UserGuide.md).

+# Pinpoint Guide
+For instructions on how to navigate the pinpoint portal, refer to the [Pinpoint Guide](docs/PinpointGuide.md).

 # Files And Directories